2021 Awards Auditions

 Once a student has finished their video, they should upload their performance to YouTube.
 We request that these performances be uploaded in 'Unlisted' mode.
 This is a privacy setting that an uploader may select when uploading their video.
 It will prevent anyone who does not have the video link from finding the video.

 Both of a student's pieces should be performed within the same video.
 Do not record two separate videos.
 Students who were originally planned to play with accompaniment do not need to include accompaniment in their video.
 Teachers should ask each of their students to send them their video links.
 Teachers should then compile all of their students' YouTube links into one email and submit it to Boise Tuesday Musicale.
 Please do not have students submit their videos themselves.
-The deadline to submit videos is 11:59 PM on Friday, March 27th.
+The deadline to submit videos is 11:59 PM on Wednesday, March 17th.
 However, we recommend that teachers submit their links earlier.
 If teachers wait until the deadline and we discover that a student's video is broken, we cannot wait for them to re-record.
-However, if teachers submit their videos earlier, we can test them earlier and there may be time before March 27th for them to re-record if necessary.
-Boise Tuesday Musicale is more than happy to help students and teachers understand how to upload their videos to YouTube if needed.
-If a teacher or their student needs help with this, the teacher should use our Contact form.

 Teachers should ensure that the audio quality of their student's video is acceptable.
 Audio quality does not need to be perfect; judges have been instructed not to take video quality into account when making their decisions as long as videos sound acceptable.
 This means that if a student's performance is too soft to be heard via normal volume changing methods, sounds warped, or is otherwise difficult for the judge to hear, it may result in the judge choosing not to give them an award.
 However, if one student's video is extremely high quality and another student's video is only of 'good' quality, this should not affect the outcome of the competition.